Written by Sandra Martinez for THE ARTISTS FORUM MAGAZINE

 5 out of 5 stars

 ARIEL RIVKA DANCE: A DECADE OF PROVOCATIVE DANCING

-NEW YORK, NY (September 6, 2017) The all female ensemble of Ariel Rivka Dance (ARD), celebrated its tenth anniversary with performances at New York Live Arts.
+NEW YORK, NY (September 7, 2017) Last night, the all female ensemble of Ariel Rivka Dance (ARD), began the celebration of its tenth anniversary with performances at New York Live Arts.

 The showcase, which runs from September 6 – 9, included ARD signature pieces as well as performances by Taylor 2, Chanel DaSilva (Trey McIntyre Project, MoveNYC) and Michael Philips (RIOULT Dance NY).